 ‘The Me You Can’t See’

-Oprah Winfrey and Prince Harry’s new docuseries The Me You Can’t See premiered last week on Apple TV and charts the mental health issues of various celebrity guests.
+Oprah Winfrey and Prince Harry’s new docuseries The Me You Can’t See premiered last year on Apple TV.
+It charts the mental health issues of various celebrity guests.
 Lady Gaga shared a devastating account of getting raped at the age of 19.
 Prince Harry described his mother, Princess Diana, outrunning the paparazzi with tears in her eyes.
 And those haunting revelations are not the only ones trending.
-During the final episode, Glenn Close also opened up to the co-hosts, speaking about the experience of being raised in a “religious group” which essentially functions as a religious cult.
+During the final episode, Glenn Close also opened up to the co-hosts, speaking about the experience of being raised in a “religious group.”
+Which essentially functions as a religious cult.

 At the age of 7, Glenn Close’s father, Dr. William Taliaferro Close, moved the family from Connecticut to Switzerland to join the sect of Moral Re-Armament (also called MRA and, more recently, Initiatives of Change).
 The spiritual movement had caught on during World War II; as countries were rearming militarily, founder Frank Buchman spread belief in the “Four Absolutes”: absolute honesty, absolute purity, absolute unselfishness, and absolute love.
 Those tenets served as a basis for the so-called moral re-armament of the people.
 Which sounds nice enough.
 But as Close described it on The Me You Can’t See, the environment had “a lot of rules, a lot of control.
 It’s astounding that something you went through at such an early stage of your life still has such potential to be destructive.
 I think that’s childhood trauma.”